Over 1,000 Five Star Reviews

 Because the bow-tie effect is not noted on certification reports, it must be evaluated visually.
 Always review high-quality videos or view the diamond in person to observe how light moves across the stone.

-What to look for: pear diamonds where the bow-tie is faint and doesn't create large dead zones, with even light return across most of the stone's surface.
+What to Look For: Look for pear diamonds where the bow-tie is faint and doesn't create large dead zones.
+The diamond should show even light return across most of its surface.

 How to Choose a Pear Cut Diamond